cellexec/cellexec/README.md

 ## 🧩 GitOps Applications

+> [!TIP]
-These are the apps I’ve written that are used in my GitOps setup:
+> These are the apps I’ve written that are used in my GitOps setup:

 - [app-configs](https://github.com/cellexec/app-configs)
 - [app-uptime](https://github.com/cellexec/app-uptime)